pragmatic-stack/frontend-react-challenge/README.md

 ![Drag Racing](public/img/breaking_bad_example.png)

 ## Given
-- An array of periodic element strings e.g. ['Br', 'B', ...]
+- An array of periodic element strings that
+  - contains strings with 2 chars like `Br`
+  - contains strings with 1 char like `B`
 - A component with 2 input fields and basic markup.

 ##  Challenge